larssb/HealOps/docs/HealOps-Troubleshooting-OpenTSDB.md

 Go to the "Logs" tab in the Web interface.
 Or view logs directly on the OpenTSDB Srv.

 _The logs tab_

-    * Go to the URI of the OpenTSDB webinterface.
+* Go to the URI of the OpenTSDB web-interface.
 * Click on the "Logs" tab in the top left corner.